deltachat/chatmail/www/info.md

 ## More information

-### Inventing your own chatmail address instead of using a random one
+### Choosing a chatmail address instead of using a random one

 In the Delta Chat account setup you may tap `LOG INTO YOUR E-MAIL ACCOUNT`